Skip to the main content.

 • Tim Hortons lives and breathes community, affordability, and a deep nostalgia.
 Ask any Canadian!

 • McCafe leverages its association with McDonald’s.
-It’s convenient, competitively priced, widely available, and evokes an image of “that will have to do” as you hand over your payment card at the drive-through.
+It’s convenient, competitively priced, widely available, and evokes an image of “that will have to do” as you hand over your form of payment at the drive-through.

 How do each of these brands make you feel?
 More importantly, how does your coffee shop’s brand resonate with your customers?

-Capture those thoughts and apply them consistently across your store design, menu presentation, packaging, and interactions with each and every customer.
+Capture those thoughts and apply them consistently across your store design, menu presentation, packaging, and interactions with every guest.
 A distinct, memorable brand identity helps set your coffee shop apart from those around the block.

 How to Identify and Understand Your Target Audience